Middle Eastern theatre of World War I: 1916

 In 1916, a combination of diplomacy and genuine dislike of the new leaders of the Ottoman Empire (the Three Pashas) convinced Sharif Hussein bin Ali of Mecca to begin a revolt.
-He gave the leadership of this revolt to two of his sons: Faisal and Abdullah, though the planning and direction for the war was largely the work of Lawrence of Arabia.
+He gave the leadership of this revolt to two of his sons: Faisal and Abdullah with financial and logistical support from the British, T. E. Lawrence playing a key role.

 The Russian offensive in northeastern Turkey started with a victory at the Battle of Koprukoy and culminated with the capture of Erzurum in February and Trabzon in April.
 By the Battle of Erzincan the Ottoman Third Army was no longer capable of launching an offensive nor could it stop the advance of the Russian Army.

 The Ottoman forces launched a second attack across the Sinai with the objective of destroying or capturing the Suez Canal.
 Both this and the earlier attack (1915) were unsuccessful, though not very costly by the standards of the Great War.
 The British then went on the offensive, attacking east into Palestine.
 However, in 1917 two failed attempts to capture the Ottoman fort of Gaza resulted in sweeping changes to the British command and the arrival of General Allenby, along with many reinforcements.